playfulprogramming/playfulprogramming/content/blog/five-suggestions-for-simpler-tests/index.md

 We’ve collected five methods for simplifying your tests while making them easier to write, understand, and debug.

 You may notice that our code samples use various libraries from [the Testing Library suite of libraries](https://testing-library.com/).
 This is because we feel that these testing methodologies mesh well with the user-centric testing that the library encourages.

+> Keep in mind that Jest (and furthermore, Testing Library) is not exclusive to
+> any specific framework or toolset.
+This article is meant just as general advice for testing.
+>
+> That said if you're looking to include Jest and Testing Library into your Angular app,
+> but don't know where to start, [we wrote a guide on how to do just that](/posts/writing-better-angular-tests/)

 # Don't Include Application Logic in Tests {#dont-include-logic}

 I'd like to make a confession: I love metaprogramming.
 Whether it's typings, complex libraries, babel plugins, it's all joyous for me to write.

 The problem that I face is that I find it's often not joyous for others to read (or debug, for that matter).
 This is especially pronounced in my testing: when I don't keep things simple my tests tend to suffer.

 To demonstrate this point, let's use an example component: A table component.
 This component should have the following functionality:

-Optional pagination
+- Optional pagination
-When pagination is disabled, list all items
+- When pagination is disabled, list all items
-Display a row of various sets of data
+- Display a row of various sets of data

 We could use a `for` loop to make sure that each row contains each set of data.
 This would keep our logic somewhat centralized and able to be quickly customized: